TORSTEN OLAFSSON: The "STANDING WAVES" STORY

 Right: CD booklet, 16 pages, designed by Tao Design/Fønix Musik, Denmark, 2001.

-In 1984, reacting to the 1983 release of the "Standing Waves" Olafssongs LP/MC 001 album, the then Britsh Shakuhachi Society's Geoff Duckworth commented as follows:
+In 1984, kindly responding to the Spring, 1983, release of the "Standing Waves" Olafssongs LP/MC 001 album, the then British Shakuhachi Society's Geoff Duckworth commented as follows - selected quotes:

 " - - - Listening to the music one is immediately struck by its starkness in terms of tonal variation, decoration, vibrato etc.,